-Statistically sharks pose much less of a risk to humans, compared to many other species of animals.
-For example, many more people are killed each year by wild animals like hippos and crocodiles, and many more people are even killed by domesticated animals like cows.
+Statistically sharks also pose much less of a risk to humans compared to many other species of animals.
+For example, many more people are killed each year by wild animals like hippos and crocodiles, and many more people are even killed by domesticated animals like cows or dogs (ISAF).

 The risk sharks pose also varies between shark species.
-There are around 450 different species of shark alive today and the vast majority of these are absolutely no threat to human beings.
+There are more than 540 different species of shark alive today and the vast majority of these are absolutely no threat to human beings.
 They either inhabit environments it is very unlikely you will ever visit, have teeth which are so small or formed in such a way, that they cause us no real harm, or are very shy and would be more afraid of you than you are of them!

 There are several species of sharks which are usually responsible for attacks upon humans when they occur.
-These include the great white shark (Carcharodon carcharias), bull shark (Carcharhinus leucas) ( and the tiger shark (Galeocerdo cuvier) (International Shark Attack File).
+These include the great white shark (Carcharodon carcharias), bull shark (Carcharhinus leucas), tiger shark (Galeocerdo cuvier) and oceanic whitetip (Carcharhinus longimanus) (ISAF).

 The highest number of shark attacks each year occur in the USA, Australia and the Republic of South Africa.
 However, if we calculate the rate of shark attacks in order to account for the population density of a country (that is to say, how many people out of the whole population are attacked by a shark), the Bahamas and New Caledonia have high rates of shark attack compared to their relatively small populations (Midway et al, 2019).